thebrianbug/dotfiles/ASUS_NIXOS_INSTALL.md

 **IMPORTANT FOR DUAL BOOT USERS**: If Windows BitLocker is enabled, disable it first, or your data will become inaccessible\!

-1. Press DEL repeatedly during boot to enter UEFI setup.
+1. Press F2 repeatedly during boot to enter UEFI setup.
 2. Press F7 for advanced mode.
 3. Navigate to Security → Secure Boot Control → Disable.
 4. Save and exit.